keden49/Python-Certification-freecodecamp/Workshops/README.md

 # Overview

-This repository contains all Workshop Projects as part of the freecodecamp Python Certication Curriculum
+This repository contains all Workshop Projects as part of the freecodecamp Python Certification Curriculum